MackVali/creator_app/docs/supabase-auth-user-debug.md

 limit 20;
 ```

-Rows with `status = 'error'` show the exact failure message that the dashboard also surfaces (for example: invalid redirect, disabled email provider, rate limit).
-If the attempt is missing entirely you may be looking at the wrong project.
+Rows with `status = 'error'` show the exact failure (invalid redirect, disabled provider, rate limit, etc.).
+If no row appears, confirm you are querying the correct Supabase project.

 ## 3. Check the current auth rate limits